How will a judge make a decision about allocation of parental responsibilities?

 Can I get temporary allocation of parental responsibilities in Colorado?

-If you have recently arrived in CO state, and CO is not the home state of the child, a federal law called the UCCJEA allows for a person to file for temporary emergency custody in a state other than the home state if:
+If you have recently arrived in Colorado state, and Colorado is not the home state of the child, a federal law called the UCCJEA allows for a person to file for temporary emergency custody in a state other than the home state if:

 - the child is present in the state; and